Askedio/Laravelcp/README.md

 This provides nearly all features of Laravel in your vendor package.
 You create your all of your site development as a vendor package instead of modifiying the base Laravel install.

+# Before Installation
+The install directions are how-to install this as my vendor package.
+Ideally you'll be cloning this and renaming it.
+I've not done this so I do not have the actual steps but it's like

+* Clone the repo
+* Rename Askedio/Laravelcp & askedio/laravelcp stuff to your name space
+* Rename files to match
+* Add to a github repo
+* Add to packagist.org
+* Install with commands like below, but with your names and revisions

 # Installation
 ## Add to composer.json